Guide – Build Your K12 Device Refresh Strategy

 Get the insights required to navigate a successful K12 device refresh

-The question remains—how can school districts determine which devices are “the right” devices for their students and staff?
+The question remains—how can schools determine which devices are “the right” devices for their students and staff?
 This guide is designed to help education leaders navigate their next device refresh successfully, empowering you with the insights required to make the most of your K12 technology investment so you can achieve the best teaching and learning outcomes.

 Our experts compare “the big three”—Google Chrome OS, Microsoft Windows OS, and Apple iOS/MacOS—and illustrate the four universal expectations of K12 technology users.
 The guide also provides detailed persona considerations with device examples that complement elementary, middle school, and high school students and teaching faculty.
 Finally, you’ll benefit from bonus insights on budgeting, accessories, and repair/refresh strategies to empower you as you build a sustainable, predictable device program.